Amarsingh125/oci-hpc-runbook-openfoam/Documentation/terraform.md

 **Note2: The private_key_path and fingerprint are not related to the ssh key to access the instance.
 You can create using those [instructions](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm).
 The SSH public and private keys can be generated like [this](https://docs.cloud.oracle.com/iaas/Content/GSG/Tasks/creatingkeys.htm)**

-In the variable.tf file, you can change the availability domain, the number of compute nodes, the number of GPU nodes, the shapes of the instances,...
+In the variable.tf file, you can change the availability domain, the number of compute nodes, the number of GPU nodes, the shapes of the instances, the path to the OpenFOAM binaries or sources...

 ### Run
 ```